jdvalera/git_calisthenics/README.txt

 Who's there?
 Git.
 Git who?
-Git on with the assignment!
+Git on with the assignment!!